- Best for all losses: Grief in Common

-Some may also prefer the consistency and stability offered by in-person support groups compared to virtual groups or discussion boards.
+Some may also prefer the consistency and stability offered by in-person support groups compared with virtual groups or discussion boards.

 Who is an online support group best for?

-An online support group can be a good choice for people with a busy schedule who are seeking flexible ways to connect with others, such as live chats, virtual meetings, or discussion forums.
+An online support group can be a good choice for people with busy schedules who are seeking flexible ways to connect with others, such as live chats, virtual meetings, or discussion forums.